 - Bicycles are not to be left on campus for storage during winter and summer breaks.
 Bicycles considered abandoned will be tagged and issued a three-day warning.
 If no action is taken within three days, these bicycles will be considered abandoned and impounded with a fee assigned.

 IV.
 Bicycle Operation

-5. When operating a bicycle, bicyclists must remain to the far right of the street or paved area.
+- When operating a bicycle, bicyclists must remain in the marked bike lane, if there is one.
+Otherwise they must remain to the far right of the street or paved area.

-Violators receiving a citation may be referred to Student Judicial Affairs and Community Standards, receive a monetary fine or both.
+Violators receiving a citation are referred to Student Judicial Affairs and Community Standards, and may receive a monetary fine.

 - The impound fee is $20 for each occurrence.
 A bicycle will not be released until after the payment is made and ownership is established.
 If an owner is unable to pay the fine, he or she must sign a promissory note in order to retrieve his/her bicycle.
 If the owner does not return with the fine within three days, the charge will be added to the student’s fee bill and a registration hold will be placed if the amount is not paid.